John Ball Zoo Trip Planner

-14 Things You Can Do Any Day at John Ball Zoo
+14 Things to Do on a John Ball Zoo Day Trip

 1 – Give the sheep and goats a comb down in the Petting Corral at Red’s Hobby Farm.

 2 – Join the frenzy in the Living Waters Aquarium building during a penguin feeding.